Expeto Completes $10 Million Financing to Advance its Enterprise First™ Private Mobile NeXtworking™ Platform

 Funding round led by Evok Innovations, Mistral Venture Partners, Lavrock Ventures, and BDC Capital

-This additional funding demonstrates the ongoing support of our investors, and strengthens our leadership role in the Enterprise Private Mobile Networking market.”VANCOUVER, BC, CANADA, April 12, 2021 /EINPresswire.com/ -- Expeto, the world's leading enterprise Private Mobile Networking (PMN) platform, announced today it has closed $10 million through a Series A financing and new convertible funding from BDC Capital’s Bridge Financing Program.
+This additional funding demonstrates the ongoing support of our investors, and strengthens our leadership role in the Enterprise PMN market.”VANCOUVER, BRITISH COLUMBIA, CANADA, April 13, 2021 /EINPresswire.com/ -- VANCOUVER BC – Expeto, the world’s leading enterprise Private Mobile Networking (PMN) platform, announced today it has closed $10 million through a Series A financing and new convertible funding from BDC Capital’s Bridge Financing Program.
 The new investment will help the company further innovate its market-leading Enterprise First™ NeXtworking™ platform and accelerate its growing market share in the Private Mobile Network (PMN) market.

 — Michael Anderson, Expeto’s Chief Executive Officer